zockol/Discord.js-Bot/README.md

 I created this project with a friend of mine i met in the IT University.
 We wanted to get into something together and started this project to get a bit more into
 JavaScript and to make cool stuff with discord.js

+Feel free to [open issues](https://github.com/zockol/Discord.js-Bot/issues) to submit feature ideas and see a list of known issues.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With